tensorflow/tfjs-core/docs/tutorials/intro.md

 The same operations are implemented on both so your code doesn't have to change based on which backend is used on the client.

-### Graphs
+## Graphs
 **Note: the following sections describe using the deeplearn.js graph API.
 We have deprecated this API in support of a new 'eager' mode after research and community feedback.
 It will be removed in future versions of deeplearn.js.
-Eager Mode supports training and we will updated docs here soon.**
+Eager Mode supports training**

 Differentiable data flow graphs in **deeplearn.js** use a delayed execution model, just like in TensorFlow.
 Users construct a graph and then train or